Two Skewed Risks

 Date Written: May 18, 2020

-We analyze the effect of skewness in a simple two-asset framework.
-Returns follow the split bivariate normal distribution, which is a combination of bivariate normal distributions with different standard deviations.
-We show that expected returns deviate from the CAPM in equilibrium if assets differ in skewness.
-In addition, if the more positively skewed asset is more volatile, the high beta asset underperforms and has a higher max return, higher idiosyncratic skewness, and higher systematic skewness — consistent with empirical evidence.
-We also derive simple formulas and analyze the role of skewness for portfolio choice and recently proposed conditional risk metrics.
-Finally, we show that the distribution provides a good empirical fit and thereby calculate the standard error of co-skewness in closed form.
+We analyze the joint effects of skewness and correlation in a two-risky-asset framework.
+Returns follow the split bivariate normal distribution, which combines bivariate normal distributions with different standard deviations and provides a good empirical fit.
+We show that equilibrium risk premia deviate from the CAPM if assets differ in skewness.
+Moreover, if the more positively skewed asset is more volatile, it underperforms and its beta, maximum return, idiosyncratic and systematic skewnesses are all higher—consistent with empirical evidence.
+We also derive formulas and analyze the role of skewness for portfolio choice and recently proposed conditional risk metrics.

 Suggested Citation: Suggested Citation